cacttus/sketchy/README.md

+TODO:
+1. Back/forward
+2. Settings for folder.
+3. Get AppImage to work.

 # Sketchy

 This is an example of a desktop only electron app that contains server-side (native) control logic on the client.
 The application can be packaged